-The final grade consists of a mid-term take-home exam in the form of an essay (50%) and a group presentation plus term paper (45 minutes, ca. 4,000 words, 50%).
+The final grade consists of a centralized exam (50%) and a group presentation plus term paper (45 minutes, 50%).

-The mid-term take-home exam is based on the material from the first half of the semester.
 The oral presentation plus term paper can be negotiated individually, but I will provide a list of potential topics and basic literature.
 Presentations take place during the second half of the semester.